icon-project/devportal/btp-document/Overview.md

 A secured and distributed database architecture, the blockchain, has been introduced and launched for ten years.
 A great number of cryptocurrency and its ecosystem, competing to become the de-facto blockchain, has also been enriched over time.
 However, they are still merry-go-round on the old-traditional path of development which, in fact, makes this industry, as a whole, evolve into a series of stand-alone and disconnected pieces.
 Apparently, that's a major problem and we call it a "lack of interoperability" in the blockchain ecosystems today.

 In the traditional fiat-currency trading system, the payment infrastructures can be operated interoperably.
 Regardless of what currency and geographic location, goods, and services can simply be paid by swiping a debit or credit card.
 Interoperability simply means "borderless communication" in which two or more distinctive ecosystems can communicate and exchange their value to each other.
 Along with the development of the blockchain's full potential, we want distinct protocols to have compatible ways to interact and communicate with each other, and the ability to interoperate at the protocol level.
-Thus, the ICON Network has set out on a mission to "hyperconnect the world".
-We are excited to share the latest technology advancements and details around the ICON's interoperability solution, which is called Blockchain Transmission Protocol (BTP), with our community.
+Thus, ICON Network has set out on a mission to "hyperconnect the world".
+We are excited to share the latest technology advancements and details around ICON's interoperability solution, which is called Blockchain Transmission Protocol (BTP), with our community.

 | ![BTP Architecture](./images/BTPArchitecture.png) |
 |:--:|